automl/DeepCAVE/development/_sources/plugins/index.rst.txt

 Custom Plugin
 -------------

 DeepCAVE was designed so that the plugins require minimal design.
-We recommend using our basic templates (in :ref:`examples<Examples>`) as a starting point and change it to your needs.
+We recommend using any of our provided plugins as a starting point and change it to your needs.

-It could be helpful to refer to the base set of plugins for reference and inspiration.

-After you have created your plugin, you need to register it in the config file.
-Simply add the location of your plugin in ``deepcave/config.py`` or start DeepCAVE with your own config.
+After you have created your plugin, you need to register it in your config file.
+If you work on the branch directly, you can adapt ``deepcave/config.py`` to your needs.
-We are happy to receive pull-requests.
+We would be very happy to receive pull-requests!